Long Hill Township, New Jersey: Education

 Central Middle School with 269 students in grades 6–8.

 Long Hill Township's high school students in public school for ninth through twelfth grades attend Watchung Hills Regional High School in Warren Township.
 Students from Long Hill Township and from the neighboring communities of Green Brook Township, Warren Township and Watchung (in Somerset County) attend the school.
-As of the 2019–2020 school year, the high school had an enrollment of 1,948 students and 160.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
+As of the 2019–20 school year, the high school had an enrollment of 1,948 students and 160.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
 The high school district's board of education has nine members, who are elected directly by the voters to serve three-year terms of office on a staggered basis, with three seats up for each year.
 Of the nine elected seats, three are allocated to Long Hill Township.

 St. Vincent de Paul School was a Catholic school in Stirling that operated under the auspices of the Roman Catholic Diocese of Paterson.
 The school closed in June 2016 in the wake of declining enrollment and financial challenges.
 The school was recognized with the Blue Ribbon School Award of Excellence in 2012.

-Library

-The Long Hill Township Library began about 1880 in what was then known as Passaic Township.
-At the time a group of women in Millington formed a reading club purchasing a small number of books to trade amongst themselves.
-A similar group was established in Meyersville.
-In 1920, when the Morris County Library was built, the groups joined the county system and books on loan from the county were housed in the homes of the associations' members.

-By the 1950s, the Millington Association's Library had relocated to the Town Hall and the Meyersville group occupied one room in the town's Central School.
-In 1956, however, the Township asked the Millington Association to find other quarters, and the Central School location had steadily become less than satisfactory due to increasing enrollment.
-A referendum in the amount of $25,000 for the construction of a new building was submitted to the community.
-The measure passed by two votes.
-The new library opened in 1958 on Central Avenue in Stirling as the Passaic Township Free Public Library with a paid director and several volunteers.

-By 1968, the library's collection had grown substantially and plans were made for a new addition to the building.
-Another $25,000 was raised and the addition was completed in 1972.
-A later addition followed in the 1980s.
-The library remained on Central Avenue until 2005 when an entirely new building was dedicated in April of that year.
-After the township formally changed its name to Long Hill Township in 1992, the Passaic Township Free Public Library was renamed as the Long Hill Township Free Public Library.